 Always read the policy wording carefully.
 There will be exclusions.
 Typically for whisky or wine collections, as soon as a bottle is opened cover in respect of that bottle ceases.
-In addition, loss or damage caused by inherent defect, wear and tear, gradual deterioration, insects, vermin, rust, corrosion, mildew, fungus, atmospheric or climatic conditions, or the action of light would not be covered.
-However, if damage was caused by extremes of temperature directly resulting from mechanical failure or breakdown of climate control units damaged by fire, lightning, a windstorm or an explosion for instance, cover would apply.
+Also, loss or damage caused by an inherent defect, wear and tear, gradual deterioration, insects, vermin, rust, corrosion, mildew, fungus, atmospheric or climatic conditions, or the action of light would not be covered.

 However, if the damage was caused by extremes of temperature directly resulting from mechanical failure or breakdown of climate control units damaged by fire, lightning, a windstorm or an explosion, the cover would apply.